 We finish with Absinthe le Cochon Fee.
 Based on an 1895 Swiss recipe Hamish searched Europe for the botanicals and religiously followed the recipe resulting in a 72% spirit.
 This was served in authentic reservoir glasses with a sugar cube suspended on an absinthe spoon while ice cold water dripped over the cube and into the glass to dilute the aniseed spirit by two thirds.
 The drink is so beautiful I had a second, but a word of warning I did lose most of the following day!

-Possibly one of Exeter’s most infamous locally made spirits, Hamish from the Fat Pig Brewery has donned his lab coat once again to produce his flagship Apple Pie Moonshine.
-Hamish expertly blends and distills freshly squeezed apple juice and cinnamon which gives a delicious, juicy, warming liquid apple pie flavoured spirit.
+Possibly one of Exeter’s most infamous locally made spirits, Rob Lothian has donned his lab coat once again to produce his flagship Apple Pie Moonshine.